Cosmology with modified continuity equation in asymptotically safe gravity: Introduction

 The RG flow equation obtained using this leads to scale dependent expressions for Newton's gravitational constant and the cosmological constant,

-The constants appearing in Einstein's field equation are then replaced by the running constants to get the ``RG-improved" Einstein equation.
+where $G_0$ is the Newton's gravitational constant at $k=0$.
+The constants appearing in Einstein's field equation are then replaced by the running constants to get the ``RG-improved'' Einstein equation.
 An outline of obtaining the running Newton's gravitational constant and running cosmological constant is presented in an Appendix.

-The Friedmann-Lema\^ itre-Robertson-Walker (FLRW) model of cosmology was investigated in~\cite{Bonanno:2001xi, Grande:2011, Cai:2011, Reuter:2005jcap, Bonnano:2012njp, Bonnano:2002plb} using the ``RG improved" Einstein equation.
+The Friedmann-Lema\^ itre-Robertson-Walker (FLRW) model of cosmology was investigated in~\cite{Bonanno:2001xi, Grande:2011, Cai:2011, Reuter:2005jcap, Bonnano:2012njp, Bonnano:2002plb} using the ``RG improved'' Einstein equation.
 Bianchi I cosmology was also studied recently in~\cite{Mandal:2019xlg} in the same approach.
 The procedure leads to a set of ordinary coupled differential equations involving the scale factor, density, Newton's universal gravitational constant, cosmological constant, and a cutoff function.
 An important input that goes into the derivation of the coupled differential equations for the scale factor and density is the covariant conservation of the energy-momentum tensor.
 Since the Einstein tensor is divergence-free as a geometrical identity, the conservation of the energy-momentum tensor leads to an additional equation involving the time derivatives of the Newton's constant and the cosmological constant.
 This leads to a consistency equation when we assume an equation of state for the matter; once the equation of state is used, we find a system of three equations and two unknowns.
 The solution of the two unknowns from two of the equations would necessarily need to satisfy the third equation for consistency of the solution.

 If the matter energy-momentum tensor corresponds to a classical perfect fluid, one may be able to justify the use of the usual conservation equation and thus of the consistency condition.
 If however there is an underlying quantum theory of the matter, we should in principle include the RG flow of that as well.
 For example, if electromagnetic radiation appears as a source in the RG improved Einstein equations, its RG flow should also be considered, resulting in the running fine structure constant appearing in Einstein equation.
 In that case it turns out that if we demand that the energy-momentum tensor remain divergence-free, the resulting consistency equation cannot be satisfied at late times~\cite{inprep}.
 Therefore we should demand conservation, not of the usual $T_{\mu\nu}$, but of the entire right hand side of Einstein equation including the running gravitational and other coupling constants as well as the running cosmological constant.
 We call this the ``modified conservation equation'' and apply it to the FLRW cosmology in this paper.
 We will consider only perfect fluid here as we are mainly interested in finding out how the resulting cosmology differs at late times from the other approach; the problem of including radiation, and thus the running fine structure constant, will be taken up elsewhere.